tuliocasagrande/getdata007-course-project/CodeBook.md

 Most variables has a "-XYZ" used to denote 3-axial signals in the X, Y and Z directions.
 Also, all variables have a "mean()" or "std()" to denote the mean value and standard deviation of the measurements.

 **The tidy dataset has only the average of each feature for each activity and each subject**.
-To examine the entire merged dataset, you may check the *mergedData* in the workspace.

 To examine the entire merged dataset, you can check the *mergedData* variable, available in the workspace after the end of the script.